Finance cases dominate Supreme Court’s December session

 About 95 percent of creditors — which include personal injury victims, states and various governmental entities, among others — voted to approve the plan, court filings show.

-But the U.S. Trustee, a component of the Justice Department that serves as a watchdog in bankruptcy cases, is bringing its objections over the Sackler releases to the Supreme Court.
+But the U.S. Trustee Program, a component of the Justice Department that serves as a watchdog in bankruptcy cases, is bringing its objections over the Sackler releases to the Supreme Court.

 The trustee contends the Bankruptcy Code does not allow courts in Chapter 11 cases to approve reorganization plans that release liability for nondebtors like the Sackler family, who did not themselves file for bankruptcy, without the consent of all creditors.